Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 Here are a few of the tasks we had the opportunity to tackle:

 ## Adding Batching Rule for `vmap`
-`vmap` is a transform which takes a function `func` that runs on a single datapoint and returns a function which can handle a batch of data.
-Semantically, it runs a `for`-loop over all data points and stacks all the results together.
-It does so efficiently by pushing the `for`-loop into the PyTorch operations, effectively vectorizing the computation.
+`vmap` is a transformation that accepts a function `func` designed to operate on a single data point.
+It then generates a new function capable of applying the given function to a batched input.
+When processing batched input, an additional dimension, denoted by `in_dims`, is introduced to indicate which dimension to apply the function over.
+Conceptually, it emulates a `for` loop that iterates through all data points and stacks the results.
+Importantly, it performs this operation efficiently by pushing the `for` loop into the PyTorch operations, effectively vectorizing the computation.
 Consider the following example:

 Example: